eegg/school-policies-and-procedures/src/staff-inductions.rst

   * use electrical and cleaning equipment safely
   * complete planning for individual children and discussion times for all ages
-  * observe and record a child's learning using written and photograohed observations
+  * observe and record a child's learning using written and photographed observations
   * prepare snacks and set out lunches safely
   * open and close the door to families
   * find and complete the register, medication, accident and incident and accidents at home files